 Shampoos and Conditioners – For human hair wigs, any salon quality product will work beautifully with your wig since it is made for human hair.
 For synthetic hair, use a shampoo and conditioner that is specifically made to cleanse these fibers.

-Tapes and Liquid Adhesives – There are two types of wig adhesives: adhesive strips and liquid/semi-liquid adhesives.
+Tapes and Liquid Adhesives – There are two types of wig adhesives: adhesive strips DSC_0122and liquid/semi-liquid adhesives.
 Different adhesives are used depending on your needs.
 For instance, daily glues can hold your lace wig in place until you decide to remove it at night and tends to be extremely secure and comfortable.
 It also dries clear for a natural hairline and you can sleep in it if needed.
 However, it will lose its effectiveness by the following day and must be reapplied.

 Another option is the medium hold glue that can last between 4-7 days.
 Finally, long-term permanent glue is designed for wigs and lace wigs that will not be removed for several weeks.
 (It is also recommended to dab a bit of the glue on your skin first to test for sensitivity.)